parfreylab/metagenome_assembly_pipeline/section_7/README.md

 checkm bin_qa_plot -x fa checkm metabat_bins plots
 ```

 Use the CheckM utility command `coverage` to get coverage profiles for all sequences within the genome bins created.
-Coverage profiles are also required for a number of different plots produced by checkM.
+Coverage profiles are also required for a number of different plots produced by CheckM.

 ```bash
 checkm coverage -t 5 -x fa metabat_bins coverage.tsv example_1.bam example_2.bam
 ```

+Note that in the above example, you can supply a wildcard for all the BAM files you want to pass into CheckM.
+For example: `path/to/bams/*.bam`.

 Use the `profile` utility to produce a table with bin size, mapped reads, % mapped reads, % binned populations, and % community.
 The output defaults to `stdout`, so include the option `-f` (and `--tab_table`) to write to a file.
 The percentages indicate percentages of reads **mapped** to an assembly.